If you are looking for an easy crochet cowl, then this free pattern is the one! It’s made with simple crochet stitches and comes together quickly.

 MandalaBuy Now Patterns Using This Yarn →

-Keep in mind that you will find that mandala yarn has many varieties available.
-Be certain you purchase the mandala ombre if you’d like the same look as the crocheted cowl seen here; otherwise, you are welcome to get whatever yarn you’d prefer.
+Keep in mind that you will find that mandala yarn has many color varieties and types available.
+Be certain you purchase the mandala ombre version if you’d like the same look as the crocheted cowl seen here; otherwise, you are welcome to get whatever yarn you’d prefer.

 You’ll also want to make sure you have an I-(9) 5.5 mm crochet hook size on hand to crochet this cowl.
 I found that this size worked perfectly with the Mandala ombre yarn and the stitches that were used in this cowl.